I hate myself: Tips to combat self-hatred

 Negative inner thoughts that tell you I hate myself are something that you can address if you choose to.
 You have the power to change your self-image and perspective and improve low self-esteem, where you won’t have to question why me anymore.
 Talk to a mental health professional today to learn more about improving low self-esteem, or read articles online about what to do when I hate myself.
 You may be able to have healthy self-esteem and stop self-hatred, through the proper therapy.

 What is a self-loathing narcissist?

-A self loathing narcissist is a narcissist that doesn’t like themselves and who may think I hate myself frequently.
+A self-loathing narcissist is a narcissist that doesn’t like themselves and who may think I hate myself frequently.
 This could be a common symptom of narcissistic personality disorder, which is a mental health concern.
-A narcissist may have a disconnect with their self image, since they may act like they have no problem with self esteem, and in fact, can become depressed when they feel like they have made a mistake or someone says something negative about them, which indicate that they have low self esteem.
+A narcissist may have a disconnect with their self-image, since they may act like they have no problem with self-esteem, and in fact, can become depressed when they feel like they have made a mistake or someone says something negative about them, which indicates that they have low self-esteem.

 What does self-loathing look like?

 Self-loathing is a lot like self-hatred, in the fact that it means that you do not like yourself or you have low self-esteem.
 It could cause you to experience a negative inner voice that tells you 'I hate myself' on a regular basis.
 This negative inner voice could also tell you that the negative events that happen to you throughout your whole life are your fault and that you are a terrible person.
 This type of negative self-talk is not constructive and can cause self-esteem issues.